hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 In the first "IAM role" field, select the role you created in the [previous step](#creating-a-policy-and-role).
 "Target IAM role" is a new feature that allows for nested permission grants -- slightly confusing, if you ask me, but sometimes helpful.
 "Kubernetes namespace" is the namespace in which we will allow the pod to assume the role.
 Finally, "Kubernetes service account" is the name of the service account that will be associated with the desired role.

-Click "Create" one more time -- and we’re done here.
-Let’s move on to the penultimate part: Kubernetes tickling.
+Click "Create" one more time -- and we're done here.
+Let's move on to the penultimate part: Kubernetes tickling.

 ## Configuring Kubernetes ServiceAccount and workload